Translator and Writer

-Witteman is a seasoned book editor and an certified teacher creative writing.
-She teaches and coaches budding and published writers alike.
+A seasoned book editor and an certified teacher creative writing, Witteman teaches and mentors published and prepublished writers alike.
 She was Chairman of the Working Group Children's Books of the Dutch Authors Guild and the Regional Advisor for SCBWI the Netherlands.
-She is founding member of the successful SCBWI Europolitan Conferences.
-Witteman is member of the EU Planning Committee of the SCBWI British Isles' Undiscovered Voices Competition for unagented and unpublished writers and illustrators and a nominating body for the Astrid Lindgren Memorial Award.
+She is founding member of the SCBWI Europolitan Conferences.
+Witteman is member of the EU Planning Committee of the SCBWI British Isles' Undiscovered Voices Competition for unagented and unpublished writers and illustrators, a nominating body for the Astrid Lindgren Memorial Award.
 Witteman is a juror for the Scholastic Art & Writing Awards and a longtime juror for the Young Authors Fiction Festival of the American Library in Paris.

 Being a writer as well as a creative writing teacher and an independent editor, I offer hands-on writing workshops for children and young adults.
 Depending on available time - from one time two hours to eight weekly sessions of two hours - we discuss reading and writing, we brainstorm about story ideas and we get to work.
 With younger children we try to finish a short story, with older children and young adults I might go deeper into a specific writing technique, like building a character or a setting, structuring a plot, or the ins and outs of point of view.

 At the end of the session(s) children and young adults will have a basic knowledge of what it entails to be a writer and how it feels to be in charge of your own story.